tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 ## Advantages

-The PQC-only model offers the simplest and most forward-looking architecture.
+The PQC model offers the simplest and most forward-looking architecture.
 It removes all dependency on classical algorithms, thus avoiding future deprecation or phased-out support for RSA and ECC.
 Certificate management is streamlined, as there is only one algorithm family to provision, monitor, and renew.
-Operational overhead decreases compared to hybrid or dual deployments, since each entity maintains a single certificate chain and consistent cryptographic policy.
+Operational overhead decreases compared to dual deployments, since each entity maintains a single certificate chain and consistent cryptographic policy.

-PQC-only certificates also enable long-term assurance: the entire certificate path is verifiable using post-quantum signatures, ensuring uniform resistance against quantum adversaries.
+PQC certificates also enable long-term assurance: the entire certificate path is verifiable using post-quantum signatures, ensuring uniform resistance against quantum adversaries.

 ## Disadvantages

-The primary risk of PQC-only deployments is algorithmic fragility.
+The primary risk of PQC deployments is algorithmic fragility.
 If a vulnerability or cryptanalytic weakness is discovered in a deployed PQC scheme, there is no classical fallback for continued authentication.
 Protocols and infrastructures must therefore maintain strong